Born Free (Dexter): Plot

-Dexter rushes to find Debra, having discovered that her boyfriend Rudy is the Ice Truck Killer.
-Since the killer had always sent secret messages to Dexter, he searches his apartment for clues that Rudy could have left, finding a picture of the shipping container where his mother was killed.
+Dexter rushes to find Debra, discovering that her boyfriend Rudy is the Ice Truck Killer.
+Since the killer had always sent secret messages to Dexter, he searched his apartment for clues that Rudy could have left, finding a picture of the shipping container where his mother was killed.
 When Dexter is about to leave, Doakes and LaGuerta arrive, telling him that they think Rudy stabbed Batista.
-Doakes insists that Dexter knows something, and he reveals that the blood on Batista's collar matched Rudy's.
-After the pair leave, Dexter goes to search for the shipping container.
+Doakes insists that Dexter knows something, and he reveals that the blood on Batista's collar matches Rudy's.
+After the pair leaves, Dexter searches for the shipping container.
 At the station, LaGuerta orders a search for Rudy.
-Matthews walks in and introduces Esmee Pascal, the new lieutenant replacing her.
+Matthews walks in and introduces Esmee Pascal, the new lieutenant who is replacing her.

-At the shipping yard, Dexter breaks into the container in the picture, only to find it full of bananas.
+Dexter breaks into the container in the picture at the shipping yard, only to find it full of bananas.
 Doakes appears and asks him what he is doing.
-After a fist fight between the two, a foreman arrives and orders them to leave.
-Doakes tells Dexter that he knows that he is up to something, and says that he will be watching him.
+After a fistfight between the two, a foreman arrives and orders them to leave.
+Doakes tells Dexter that he knows he is up to something and says he will be watching him.
 Meanwhile, Rita is contacted by an imprisoned Paul, who contends that Dexter knocked him out and set him up.
 She is visited by Paul's Narcotics Anonymous sponsor, who attempts to convince her that Paul is telling the truth.
-In a final plea, Paul calls Rita and tells her to search their house for a shoe which he believes came off when Dexter knocked him out.
-Rita hangs up, but discovers the shoe while taking out the trash.
+In a final plea, Paul calls Rita and tells her to search their house for a shoe, which he believes came off when Dexter knocked him out.
+Rita hangs up but discovers the shoe while taking out the trash.